 “Purpose” is the flavour of the month.
 It’s all over the business press: everyone has a story about their purpose, and acknowledges the importance of purpose and values in managing their organizations, attracting talent, and developing brands.

-Organizations in the finance, health and social sectors, where achieving business and social impacts are implicitly part of the job, are looking for management systems that are more than just variations on a metrics- and targets- based strategic planning, or other Triple Bottom Line variants—an approach that can properly account for purpose and values.
+Organizations in the finance, health and social sectors, where achieving business and social impacts are implicitly part of the job, are looking for management systems that are more than just variations on metrics- and targets- based strategic planning, or other Triple Bottom Line variants—an approach that can properly account for purpose and values.

 It has been hard to find management frameworks that explain specific and practical first steps for becoming a truly “values-led organization”—until now.
 You can skip ahead to the framework described in the last one-third of this post, but first a valuable review of how exactly values and stories connect to management decision-making.